secretstartups/handbook/product/ux/ux-research/interview-carousel/index.html.md

 ### How do I join?

-The next Interview Carousel is planned for **October 2022**.
+The next Interview Carousel is happening in **January 2023**.
 If you are interested in joining, fill out the [interest form](https://forms.gle/4s6SSobTcj1KJA5x8).

 ### Why should I join?